rancher-sandbox/docs.rancherdesktop.io/docs/ui/containers.md

 ### Container Info

-The **Info** tab shows the container's configuration: its mounts, environment variables, command and arguments, capabilities, and published ports.
-Expand or collapse each section as needed.
+The **Info** tab opens on a summary of the container: its name, ID, image, IP address, and creation time (plus the start time while it is running).
+Below the summary, expandable sections list the container's mounts, environment variables, command and arguments, capabilities, published ports, and labels.

 <Tabs groupId="os" defaultValue={TabsConstants.defaultOs}>
 <TabItem value="Windows">